rcasto/peer-net/README.md

 ## Current Limitations
 - Must copy/paste and find outside channel to send offer/answer to other peer
-  - It's does not occur conveniently within the app
+- Only connects 1 peer to another peer, does not allow multiple connections building up a network
-- Only connects 1 peer to another peer, does not allow multiple connections building up a network...yet
+- Does not allow additional data exchange after initial connection